Ashishaman123/M2_Embedded_Seat-Temperature/1_Requirements/Readme.md

 # 4W and 1H
 ## What
-- Seat_Temperature_Monitoring_System.
+- Vehicle_Seat_Temperature_Monitoring_System.

 ## Why
--Maintaining of heat in the vehicles seats.
+- Maintaining of heat in the vehicles seats.

 ## Where
 - Used in automotive industries.